 As a final step, a tool is executed to annotate the source code of the application with data that can be processed by the ACTC tool chain to automatically apply the protections.
 The tool, starting from the solution selected by the defender, navigates the associations in the meta-model to identify the code to be protected (i.e., files and line numbers) and determines, for each code region to protect, the low-level parameters that configure the deployment of each protection.
-All the data that will drive the tool chain for that deployment is injected into the source code in the form of low-level annotations, named protection annotations.
+All the data that will drive the tool chain for that deployment is injected into the source code in the form of lowlevel annotations, named protection annotations.
 Like the aforementioned security requirement annotations, these are pragmas and attributes.
-With the protections on the assets, i.e., on the annotated code fragments.
-We again refer to the ASPIRE Framework Report [29] for a complete spec of those annotations.
+With the protection annotations, however, the developer configures the ACTC to deploy concrete protections on the assets, i.e., on the annotated code fragments.
+We again refer to the ASPIRE Framework Report (Basile et al., 2016) for a complete spec of those annotations.